Be rockin' in less than 90 seconds

 The completed tracks will be located in your iTunes Media folder on your computer.
 If you are not sure where that is, go to your iTunes preferences and click on “Advanced”.

-And in that location, you will find all of your tracks, neatly organised with names, track numbers, and other album details.
+And in that location, you will find all of your tracks, neatly organized with names, track numbers, and other album details.

 And to show you how blazingly-fast efficient iTunes is, the entire album was burnt in less than 90 seconds.
 It doesn’t get any better than that.